 This course is training teachers of AP in CS courses in the language used by the AP test given by the College Board.
+Prerequisite(s): Permission of instructor.

 Counseling and Development (CSDV)

 600. Seminar in Professional Identity, Scholarship and Service (1).